VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs

 After selecting a group of entities from the medical concept region in \textit{Projection View} (Fig.~\ref{fig:interface}-C), users can compare aggregated reasoning structures around selected entities and identify which nodes warrant deeper and more targeted pattern analysis.
 This panel visualizes the reasoning neighborhood of selected entities.
 Each node is rendered as a circular glyph, with links summarizing how the selected entities are connected to subsequent entities in the reference and observed reasoning paths (Fig.~\ref{fig:alternative_path}-A).
 To preserve users' Bio-KG context when moving from regional selection to detailed inspection, we place the selected entities using the same projection layout as in the \textit{Projection View} (\textbf{R1}).
 The view also supports zooming and panning, allowing users to further inspect error-intensive regions or entities.

 Each node is shown as a circular glyph with two layers (Fig.~\ref{fig:alternative_path}-a2).
-The outer layer summarizes path participation.
-It is divided by a fixed vertical axis into two halves: the left half in green represents participation in reference reasoning paths, whereas the right half in red and gray represents participation in observed reasoning paths.
-Within each half, larger arc spans indicate higher frequencies.
-The right half is further divided into red and gray arcs, denoting erroneous and non-error reasoning from the model, respectively.
+The outer layer summarizes path participation. \cl{R3.4} It first splits the circle along a fixed vertical axis: the left half shown in blue represents participation in reference reasoning paths, while the right half encodes its participation in observed model reasoning paths.
+The right half is further divided into magenta and gray arcs to distinguish erroneous and non-error model reasoning, respectively.
+For each arc, larger arc spans indicate higher frequencies.
 The inner sectors encode error information: the radius of each colored sector indicates the intensity of the corresponding error type for that node.
 The size of the glyph encodes the frequency of the entity's appearance in all cases.
 Users can click a node to highlight its directly connected neighborhood with links between entities (Fig.~\ref{fig:alternative_path}-a3).
-Similarly, green paths denote correct reasoning steps for reference, while red and gray paths denote incorrect and correct reasoning steps from the model, respectively.
-Arrowheads on the links indicate reasoning direction, showing whether a reasoning step leads to the selected entity or proceeds from it to another entity.
+Similarly, blue paths denote correct reasoning steps for reference, while magenta and gray paths denote incorrect and correct reasoning steps from the model, respectively.
+Arrowheads on the links indicate reasoning direction.